CsabaDu/CsabaDu.DynamicTestData/README-beta.md

 **`PropsCode` Enum**:
 - **Purpose**: Specifies which properties of an `ITestData` instance should be included in the test data object array when `ArgsCode.Properties` is used.
 This works in conjunction with `IDataStrategy`.
 - **Values**:
   - **`TestCaseName`**: Includes all properties of the `ITestData` instance in the test data object array, including the `TestCaseName` property.
-This is the most comprehensive inclusion option. *It most useful in MSTest framework, in combination with the `GetDisplayName` method of `DynamicDataAttribute`.*
+This is the most comprehensive inclusion option. *(Designed for using in MSTest framework, in combination with the `GetDisplayName` method of `DynamicDataAttribute`.)*
   - **`Expected`**: Includes all properties of the `ITestData` instance except the `TestCaseName` property.
-This is useful when the test case name isn't needed to be contained by the test data object array. *It is most useful in xUnit framework where custom display name generation is supported just as the text representation of the test parameter(s) (`ITestData.ToString()`), and in xUnit.v3 framework where display name generation is supported via `ITheotyDataRow` implementations (when `IxunitSerializable` or `IxunitSerializer` interfaces implementation is not a possible or a preferred option).*
+This is useful when the test case name isn't needed to be contained by the test data object array. *(Designed for using first of all in xUnit in general, and in xUnit.v3, in combination with `ITheoryDataRow`.)*
   - **`Returns`**: Includes the `Expected` property only if the `ITestData` instance implements `ITestDataReturns`.
-Otherwise, the `Expected` property is excluded. *It is most useful in NUnit farmework where `TestCaseData` type supports simplified assertion of expected `ValueType` test case results.*
+Otherwise, the `Expected` property is excluded. *Designed for using in NUnit farmework where `TestCaseData` type supports simplified assertion of expected `ValueType` test case results.*
   - **`Throws`**: Includes the `Expected` property only if the `ITestData` instance implements `ITestDataThrows`.
 Otherwise, the `Expected` property is excluded.

 **`Extensions` Static Class**